-Seacoast Eat Local connects people with sources of locally grown foods and advocates eating locally for the health of our environment, community, culture and economy.
-Through advocacy, organizing and education, we work toward a sustainable local food system that meets the needs of both producers and consumers.
-Our work includes operating a SNAP/EBT Farmers’ Market Program, organizing winter farmers’ markets, producing a local food guide, Seacoast Harvest, sponsoring workshops and events, and providing information through our email newsletter, blog and website, www.seacoasteatlocal.org
+Seacoast Eat Local connects people with sources of locally grown foods and advocates eating locally for the health of our environment, community, culture, and economy.
+Through advocacy, organizing, and education, we work toward a sustainable local food system that meets the needs of both producers and consumers.
+Our work includes operating a SNAP/EBT Farmers’ Market Program, organizing winter farmers’ markets, producing a local food guide (Seacoast Harvest), operating the Seacoast Area Mobile Market (SAMM), sponsoring workshops and events, and providing information through our email newsletter, blog and website, www.seacoasteatlocal.org

 Why eat local?